vladikcomper/MegaPCM/docs/Sample_table_format.md

 ***Since Mega PCM 2.1***

-If you optionally can add labels to any records in the sample table, which allows you to reference some of their properties, for example:
+You optionally can add labels to any records in the sample table, which allows you to reference some of their properties, for example:

 ```m68k
 SampleTable: